Gold is Immune to the Coronavirus, Says Goldman

 The mint unveiled several other unique “No Time To Die” coins and bars, including gold coins weighing between five ounces to 2 kilograms.
 The mint will also issue gold and silver bars engraved with the titles of all of the 25 James Bond movies, with No Time To Die being the latest on the list.

 While the mint didn’t provide a price tag for the seven-kilo coin, it placed the recommended retail value for the 2-kilo piece at £129,990 ($170,000).
-Due to the seven-kilo coin’s uniqueness and near-quadruple weight, one can safely surmise that it stands out as one of the most valuable pieces issued by any sovereign mint going back decades.2020, coronavirus, james bond, jeff currie
+Due to the seven-kilo coin’s uniqueness and near-quadruple weight, one can safely surmise that it stands out as one of the most valuable pieces issued by any sovereign mint going back decades.2020, coronavirus, Featured, james bond, jeff currie